Rudrapur, Uttarakhand: Climate

 Rudrapur has a sub-tropical climate with an annual average temperature of 24.3 °C. The warmest month annually is June, where the average temperature is 40 °C. January is the coldest month with an average annual temperature of 14.9 °C. The average temperature variation which occurs between the warmest and coldest months is 16.7 °C. The city experiences an average annual rainfall of 1302mm per year with very high ground water levels ranging between 1m to 3 m.
 The average precipitation that the city experiences ranges between 38mm to 3mm monthly.

 Government and politics

-Civic administration
+Civic Administration

 The Rudrapur constituency is one of the 70 Vidhan Sabha Assembly Constituencies (AC) of the Uttarakhand state which has a total of 5 Parliamentary Constituencies (PC).
-Rajkumar Thukral from BJP is the current sitting MLA from the Rudrapur constituency.
+Shiv Arora from BJP is the current sitting MLA from the Rudrapur constituency.
 The administrative district headquarter of Udham Singh Nagar District is located in Rudrapur.